flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_MULTIDIMENSIONAL_THINKING-AGENT_EXECUTION_PROTOCOL.md

 - Understanding code structure
 - Analyzing system architecture
 - Identifying technical debt or constraints
-- Creating a task file (see Task File Template below)
+- Creating a [dev_progress.md] under 001-dev-doc (if not existed, created it. and use Task File Template below)
-- Using file tools to create or update the 'Analysis' section of the task file
+- Using file tools to create or update the 'Analysis' section of the [dev_progress.md]

 **Forbidden**:
 - Making recommendations